pirovc/ganon/README.md

 download arguments:
   -b [ ...], --source [ ...]
-                        Source to download [refseq,genbank] (default: ['refseq']) -o , --top            Download limited organims for each taxa.
+                        Source to download [refseq,genbank] (default: ['refseq']) -o , --top            Download limited assemblies for each taxa.
 0 for all. (default: 0) -c, --complete-genomes
                         Download only sub-set of complete genomes (default: False) -u , --genome-updater